Table of Contents

-If any insomnia caused by ketosis, then it will most probably go to exile within a couple of weeks.
+If any insomnia is caused by ketosis, then it will most probably go into exile within a couple of weeks.
 Because, sleep returns to normalcy soon after keto stimulation.

-Therefore we have to make sure that we put our sleep hygiene on top and put enough emphasis to reach ketosis within earliest possible time.
+Therefore we have to make sure that we put our sleep hygiene on top and put enough emphasis on reaching ketosis within the earliest possible time.
 Which means we limit our carb intake within 20-30 grams and add some workout to deplete glycogen level swiftly.

-If keto insomnia last for more than two weeks, then we have to address other facets of sleep.
+If keto insomnia lasts for more than two weeks, then we have to address other facets of sleep.

 Keto insomnia can really make our life a mess.
-It is considered as one of the traumatic side-effect of keto diet because domino effect of sleep disorder can be detrimental to our overall health.
+It is considered as one of the traumatic side-effects of keto diet because the domino effect of sleep disorder can be detrimental to our overall health.

 Study finds that adding an hour to our normal sleep time can assist us in choosing healthier food the following day.

 Therefore, the above-mentioned practices can help us achieve our objective effectively: sleeping eight hours at a stretch and keeping insomnia at bay.
 Especially, we have to make sure that our body is getting enough melatonin while we are on keto diet.